 - Find out if the charitable organization has a 501(c) status (IRS code for non-profit organizations).
 Non-profits have stricter requirements, and your donation may be deductible on your tax return.

-- When donating non-cash items such as food, clothing, furniture, etc, you will need an itemized list of the items you donated and the total value.
+- When donating non-cash items such as food, clothing, furniture, automobiles etc, you will need an itemized list of the items you donated and the total value.
 Most charities will ask you to value your own items.

-Make sure you get a receipt for your donations with the charity’s information on it.
+- Check with your tax preparer for specific details for your situation and make sure you get a receipt for your donations with the charity’s information on it.

 Do your research and chose the organization(s) wisely.
 This is a great way to help out others who are less fortunate than you during this season of giving.